 By now, we should know how to clean tile floors and remove common stains.
 These extra tips will ensure you get the best results:

 - Keep it light: Avoid leaving large amounts of water on your tile floors.
-Standing water can be absorbed partly.
-However, it can leave annoying marks that require additional cleaning.
+Tiles can’t usually absorb water, but the water can leave annoying marks that require additional cleaning.

 - Go natural: Natural products such as vinegar and baking soda are excellent on tiles.
 Both are good options for families with pets or young children who like to avoid chemicals.

-- Remove spills: By cleaning spills as they happen, you can prevent stains.
+- Remove spills: You can prevent stains by cleaning spills as they happen.
 Keep a spray bottle with equal parts water and vinegar ready to clean minor messes.

 Tip of the Tile

 Tiles are versatile and easy to maintain — this is why so many homeowners prefer this flooring.
-You can also find a range of styles, colors and shapes to suit your taste and your home.
+You can also find a range of styles, colors, and shapes to suit your taste and home.